KonnaGeorgala/Covid-19-Global-Analysis/README.md

 Contents

-• Jupyter Notebook with full code and plots
+• Jupyter Notebook with full code, plots and notes
-• Exported PDF with results and commentary
 • This README